-Children's Suffering In Syria Reaches Worst Level Yet As Civil War Continues Into Sixth Year

-Children’s Suffering In Syria Reaches Worst Level Yet As Civil War Continues Into Sixth Year
+2016 Was The Deadliest Year For Syria's Children, UNICEF Says

-Grave violations against Syrian children were the highest on record in 2016, according to a new UNICEF report.
+Grave violations against Syrian children were the highest on record last year, according to a new report.

 A record number of Syrian children died or were forced to fight in their country’s ongoing civil war last year, as thousands continue to live under siege cut off from aid, a new United Nations report says.